AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/async_uploads.rst

 File System
 ~~~~~~~~~~~

-To use with the local filesystem you can use :class:`~alliance_platform.storage.async_uploads.storage.FileSystemAsyncUploadStorage`.
+To use with the local filesystem you can use :class:`~alliance_platform.storage.async_uploads.storage.filesystem.FileSystemAsyncUploadStorage`.

 To make it the default for fields set the :setting:`STORAGES <django:STORAGES>` setting::

     STORAGES = {
         "default": {
-            "BACKEND": "alliance_platform.async_uploads.storage.FileSystemAsyncUploadStorage"
+            "BACKEND": "alliance_platform.async_uploads.storage.filesystem.FileSystemAsyncUploadStorage"
         },
     }